Star Wars Land Visitor's Guide

 Best Souvenir Splurge: Droid

 For $100, you can create your very own droid at the Droid Depot.
-Not only will you feel like you have a new bestie when you're done, the entire experience is incredibly immersive.
-It's as interactive as Savi's, but without the huge line.
-You'll be given a guide, then you can pick your custom pieces from a conveyor belt.
+Not only will you feel like you have a new bestie when you're done, but the entire experience is also incredibly immersive.
+It's as interactive as Savi's, but has a much higher capacity and is half the price.
+In our opinion, it's a real value.
+When you get to the depot, you'll be given a guide, then you can pick your custom pieces from a conveyor belt.
 When you have all of your pieces, you actually put your droid together, complete with its own personality.
 It truly is something you'll remember forever.

 Star Wars Land Visitor's Guide - What to Eat